Ash Bosworth, Managing Director, and CEO of Pulse Mining Systems tells us about this complete mine management and optimization system.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

 Ash Bosworth: Pulse has a long history of serving the mining industry in remote locations where operations run 24/7/365, so we didn’t need to make any hasty efforts to improve our ability to serve and support customers in response to COVID-19.
 We have a stellar IT support team, not a call center, that runs around the clock because, in mining, the cost of downtime is too great for any issue to wait.
 Customer relationships are at the core of everything we do.
 Our company ethos is that we exist to make people’s jobs easier.
 Understanding what your customers and end-users truly want and need isn’t possible unless we have a direct relationship with them.
 People who interact with Pulse, as a tech-focused company, are often surprised by our intensely humanistic approach.
-The human interaction and personal attention begins as soon as anyone in the world asks for a brochure on a Pulse product or system, and this care continues throughout the business relationship – meaning decades for our longest-standing clients.
+The human interaction and personal attention begin as soon as anyone in the world asks for a brochure on a Pulse product or system, and this care continues throughout the business relationship – meaning decades for our longest-standing clients.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Ash Bosworth: Australian government assistance was available to all businesses to help with general impacts from the pandemic.
 Pulse didn’t need any special assistance because, unlike the hospitality industry, for example, our business hasn’t been directly affected.
-Most of our customers are in essential industries and services that couldn’t stop running, so their systems had to remain live and fully supported by us throughout.
+Most of our customers are in essential industries and services that couldn’t stop running, so their systems had to remain alive and fully supported by us throughout.

 Your final thoughts?